Matheus Martinelli

-Matheus Martinelli Lima (born 5 October 2001), known as Matheus Martinelli or just Martinelli, is a Brazilian footballer who plays as a midfielder for Fluminense.
+Matheus Martinelli Lima (born 5 October 2001), known as Matheus Martinelli or just Martinelli, is a Brazilian professional footballer who plays as a midfielder for Campeonato Brasileiro Série A club Fluminense and the Brazil national team.

 Club career

 Born in Presidente Prudente, São Paulo, Martinelli started playing football at Marília, later playing for other clubs from the State of São Paulo before joining Fluminense in 2017.

 Martinelli made his professional debut for Fluminense on 1 December 2020, starting in a 0–0 Série A draw against Red Bull Bragantino.
 He subsequently became a regular with the Tricolor, scoring 3 goals in 11 games and being named Série A man of the weekend on the 16 February 2021 after his performance against Ceará, scoring the second goal in his team 3–1 away win.

+On 18 January 2023, already established at Flu, Martinelli renewed his contract until December 2025, and featured in eight matches during the 2023 Copa Libertadores as the club won the competition for the first time ever.
+He agreed to a new deal until 2027 on 13 March 2025, and a further renewal until 2030 occurred on 24 February 2026.

+International career

+On 16 September 2026, Martinelli was called up to the Brazil football team for two friendlies against Australia and India, replacing injured João Pedro.